solidusio/solidus/guides/source/developers/taxation/overview.html.md

 ### Use `Spree::TaxLocation` as the tax address

 An order's `tax_address` can – through [duck typing][duck-typing] – be a
-`Spree::TaxLocation` instead of the shipping address.
+`Spree::Tax::TaxLocation` instead of the shipping address.
 The tax location is computed from the store's `Spree.config.cart_tax_country_iso` setting.

 Note that you can only trust the tax address if it has a country.
 The other